samarth202/divvy/README.md

 # NodeJS Back-End for the Chicago Divvy Bike Rental platform using the Divvy API and provided trip data.

 ## NOTE:
-This repo requires LFS installed in the machine, in order to pull the 'Divvy_Trips_2019_Q2.csv' from ./config/Divvy_Trips_2019_Q2.csv
+This repo requires LFS installed in the machine, in order to pull the 'Divvy_Trips_2019_Q2.csv' in ./config/Divvy_Trips_2019_Q2.csv

 ```bash
 brew install git-lfs